J.D. Davis Preview, Player Props: Giants vs. Rockies

-On Saturday, J.D.
-Davis (.500 slugging percentage in past 10 games, including two home runs) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
-First pitch is at 9:05 PM ET.
+On Sunday, J.D.
+Davis (.543 slugging percentage in past 10 games, including two home runs) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:10 PM ET.

-He hit a home run while going 1-for-5 in his previous game against the Rockies.
+He strung together two hits (going 2-for-3 with a double and an RBI) in his most recent appearance against the Rockies.

 J.D.
 Davis Game Info & Props vs. the Rockies